 Increased joint mobility.
 Joints; or the muscles surrounding them, that are traumatized or overworked tend to tighten and become stiff.
 Massaging the muscles and soft tissues around a joint may help relax the joint and lead to overall relaxation.

 Pain reduction.
 Massage helps relieve painful muscle spasms and cramping.
-It also helps increase blood flow to peripheral nerves that may be damaged from injury.
+It also helps increase blood flow to peripheral nerves that may be damaged injury.

 Injury treatment.
 Many injuries, especially soft-tissue injuries, will benefit from massage treatment.
 This is especially true during recovery.
 Massage helps to break up scar tissue and lesions that often cause stiffness and pain during recovery and helps athletes return to a normal range of motion quicker.